ember-learn/ember-styleguide/README.md

 * White on Ember orange. it's not passing accessibility color contrast tests.
 * the Interface font isn't consistent enough, but it was a cool idea.

+## Design Notes
+* Fonts: The current font pairings are Roboto & Alegreya Sans from Google Fonts.
+Tried Interface but it's too inconsistent to recommend use at this time.
+* Design boldness: it currently looks rather bold, but these decisions cascaded from the buttons, and the planned css interactions on hover will be interesting.
+* Animation: "energetic and approachable" until I hear otherwise.
+* Underlying CSS approach: mix of Flexbox and Grid
+* Accessibility: currently the color contrast on the navbar is a struggle but otherwise it should be fine, and will remain a central theme of this UI addon.